-The urgency to quickly put society on the trajectory towards net zero greenhouse gases emissions is now there for all to see.
+The urgency to quickly put society on the trajectory towards net zero greenhouse gas emissions is now there for all to see

 Science speaks up: the latest report from the Intergovernmental Panel on Climate Change (IPCC) made clear that human-induced climate change is already affecting many weather and climate extremes in every region across the globe, as heatwaves, heavy precipitation, droughts, and tropical cyclones.
 We are currently on track for overstep by far the “safe limits” of 1.5°C and 2°C above pre-industrial levels defined by the IPCC and the Paris Agreement.
 Deep reductions in carbon dioxide (CO2) and other greenhouse gas emissions are needed to prevent global warming from exceeding those limits.
 The IPCC states that “limiting human-induced global warming to a specific level requires limiting cumulative CO2 emissions, reaching at least net zero CO2 emissions, along with strong reductions in other greenhouse gas emissions”.
 The IPCC defines net-zero as that point when anthropogenic emissions of greenhouse gases to the atmosphere are balanced by anthropogenic removals over a specified period.
 In 2015, with the Paris Agreement, governments committed to achieve this balance by the second half of this century.